VoxeLibre/VoxeLibre/mods/MAPGEN/vl_structures/API.md

     loot =,                 -- a table of loot tables for mcl_loot indexed by node names -- ignored for place_func, to be removed
                             -- e.g. { ["mcl_chests:chest_small"] = {loot},... }
-    terrain_feature =,      -- affects placement priority and disables logging for uninteresting structures daughters =,            -- substructures to spawn, unstable API }
+    terrain_feature =,      -- affects placement priority and disables logging for uninteresting structures no_registry =,          -- do not register the structure for the /locate command (implied for terrain features) daughters =,            -- substructures to spawn, unstable API }
 ```